Types Of Pearls - 5 Silky Pearls To Include In Your Jewelry

 Baroque Pearls

-The majority of South Sea baroque pearls are produced in Australia, while the majority of black baroque pearls are cultured in Tahiti.
+The vast majority of baroque pearls from the South Sea are cultured in Australia, whereas the vast majority of baroque pearls from the black sea are cultured in Tahiti.

 Baroque Pearl's Hardness: 2.0 (Mohs scale)